Do you want to lead and improve mental health services for a vulnerable population?

 Are you collaborative, caring and compassionate?

-The successful candidate will be expected to have a broad understanding of trauma and its impact not only on patients but also staff and the organisation as a whole.
+The successful candidate will be expected to have a broad understanding of trauma and its impact not only on service users but also staff and the organization as a whole.

-As the proposed model is psychologically informed, it is essential that you have the necessary leadership, clinical skills and experience to provide oversight and leadership at a senior level, and also have the organisational skills to engage and work with other stakeholders within the complex environment of a prison.
+As the proposed model is psychologically and trauma informed, it is essential that the post holder has the necessary clinical skills and experience to support senior staff and the organisational skills to engage and work with other stakeholders within the complex environment of a prison.

-Registered with the HCPC and holding post-graduate/doctoral level qualification in Clinical, or Forensic Psychology, you'll have post-qualification experience of working with a wide variety of client groups, across the life span and presenting with the full range of clinical severity in a variety of care settings such as outpatient, criminal justice, in-patient forensic mental health and residential care settings.
+The successful candidate must be registered with the HCPC and hold a DPsych in Clinical Psychology or equivalent in Forensic Psychology.
+As the successful candidate you'll have post-qualification experience of working with a wide variety of client groups, across the life span and presenting with the full range of clinical severity in a variety of care settings such as outpatient, criminal justice, in-patient forensic mental health and residential care settings.
 You'll also be able to evidence an active interest in prison/forensic mental health.

-If you are shortlisted, you will be contacted by the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Amelia Smith, the Internal Recruiter for this role.

-The recruiter will submit your CV to the hiring manager and in turn they will arrange an interview for you to attend at HMP Stocken if the hiring manager feels that you are suitable for the job.
+Amelia will submit your CV to the National Lead Psychologist for review and then will arrange an interview for you if it’s deemed your experience is suitable for the job.

-Please note that this role is subject to Practice Plus Group Terms & Conditions and offers of employment are subject to satisfactory receipt of references, enhanced DBS check and prison vetting.
+Please note that this role is subject to Practice Plus Group Terms & Conditions and offers of employment are subject to references, an enhanced DBS check and prison vetting.